 Second, the Army agreed to make a number of important changes to its general procedures and operations.
 These changes include additional training for Board members and staff, enhanced notices to veterans of legal and medical services that might assist their applications, and more detailed documentation requirements that the ADRB must follow in any written denials.
 Critically, the ADRB will also implement a universal telephonic hearing program so that veterans are not required to travel to Washington, D.C., to appear in-person for their discharge upgrade hearings but may participate from a residence or other preferred location instead.

-For additional information about the settlement agreement or upcoming fairness hearing, see the settlement documents and resources below.
+For additional information about the settlement agreement, see the settlement documents and resources below.
 For assistance with the preparation of a discharge upgrade application, please see the informational documents and links below.

 The law firm of Jenner & Block is co-counsel with the clinic on this matter.